Pratts And Payne, SW16 1HJ

 - 103 Streatham High Road, SW16 1HJ

-Note: In late 2020, a notice appeared on the Pratts and Payne website stating that several pubs, including this one, had been taken out of the hands of Antic and transferred to the management of Portobello Brewing; but that Antic intended to "do all that we can to ensure that these pubs are returned to the Antic Collective, sooner rather than later".
-It remains to be seen whether this will happen.
+It was opened by Antic in March 2012 in premises previously occupied by an instance of the Goose pub chain.
+In late 2020, a notice appeared on the Pratts and Payne website stating that several pubs, including this one, had been taken out of the hands of Antic and transferred to the management of Portobello Brewing.
+In November 2021, Portobello announced that it had acquired the freehold.
+We haven't visited since the transfer from Antic to Portobello, and so some or all of the details below might be out of date.

 The characteristic "quirkiness" of Antic pubs is well in evidence photo, with the usual mismatched furniture, standard lamps, and random house-clearance bits and pieces displayed here and there.
 Shelves of old books line the stairwell, and dividing walls and display cases break up the large room, giving an almost cosy feel in places.
 There's a beer garden out the back.
 The repurposed theme even extends to the ladies' loos, with old front doors used as cubicle doors (one with knocker still attached), Singer sewing machine covers fixed to the wall as cubbyholes, and a Butlinland teatray acting as a splashback under one of the hand-driers.